 Appealing Your Complaint

-Complainants or physicians who feel the principles of natural justice and fairness were not adhered to in the review of a complaint can appeal a decision made by the Quality of Care Advisory Committee.
-Appeals are submitted to the Registrar of the College who presents it to the governing Council of the College.
+Complainants or physicians who feel the principles of natural justice and fairness were not adhered to in the review of a complaint and violated the principles in Council Policy GP-14 can appeal a decision made by the Quality of Care Advisory Committee.
+Appeals are submitted to the Registrar of the College who presents them to the governing Council of the College.